Dodgers star Trevor Bauer, on leave amid assault probe, was subject of previous protection order

 The police asked the woman — who was roughly 10 inches and 80 pounds smaller than Bauer, according to her size as listed on the report — “if she was going to cause any further disturbance if allowed to stay at the apartment,” according to the report.
 They wrote that she responded, “That depends on him.”

-Because of the woman’s “extreme state of intoxication,” and the fact that she was under 21, the police arrested her for underage drinking, the report shows, handcuffing her and booking her into jail.
+Because of the woman’s “extreme state of intoxication” and the fact that she was under 21, the police arrested her for underage drinking, the report shows, handcuffing her and booking her into jail.

 Cummings declined to comment.
-It’s not clear how the underage drinking arrest was resolved; the case was expunged by Rocky River Municipal Court, according to Westlake Police Captain Gerald Vogel.
+It’s not clear how the underage drinking arrest was resolved; the case was expunged by Rocky River Municipal Court, according to Westlake Police Capt.
+Gerald Vogel.
 He told The Post he could not comment on the contents of an expunged police report.

-A spokesperson for the Cleveland Indians said the team didn’t have any knowledge of the incident in 2017 and declined further comment, citing the pending investigation.
+A spokesperson for the Indians said the team didn’t have any knowledge of the incident in 2017 and declined further comment, citing the pending investigation.

 ‘Continuous threats’

-Note: Correction: A previous version of this story said the Ohio woman’s representatives declined to comment on whether she had spoken to MLB.
-Her representatives told The Post the woman has assisted MLB but declined to comment further, citing the ongoing investigation.